BobMoret/AutoDE/README.md

+Download the AutoDE, top file, and put it in your addon directory.

 # AutoDE v8.4.6
 # Alt + Leftclick Disenchant items with blacklist option.
 Alt + Leftclick lockpicking for WoW Ascention.
 ## Final input model (verified)